tepie/password-close-enough/README.md

 Say your password has an "S" in it and you mistype that position character in the password.
 The following would be valid mistypes: Q,W,E,A,D,Z,X,C. Or, the characters around the central point.

+If you had an "Q" then valid mistypes would be: W,S,A.

+Pretty simple.